 Roasted Cauliflower isn’t the sort of recipe that makes people jump up and down with excitement.
+Not in the same way as, say, um, Cauliflower Cheese.
 But once you know how to roast it well (and cut florets easily, for that matter), you’ve got a handy quick vegetable side up your sleeve at all times!

 Delicious eaten plain.
 Magical used in this Ottolenghi Cauliflower Salad!